Why business license compliance matters

-Throughout its life cycle, a business must keep up with a host of legal obligations at the federal, state, and local levels.
-These typically include (but are not limited to) taxes, business registration, and employment requirements, as well as various license, registration, and permit obligations.
+Throughout the lifecycle of your business, you must adhere to a host of legal obligations at all government levels — federal, state, and local.
+These include taxes, business registration, and employment requirements, as well as licenses and permits.

-The required licenses, registrations, and permits may be placed into three broad categories:
+There are many different types of business licenses, but required licenses, registrations, and permits may be placed into four broad categories:

 - General licenses and filings.
 These include sales tax permits, workers’ compensation filings, and payroll forms.
 For example, most states impose sales and use taxes.
 Businesses required to collect these taxes must comply with any registration, license, or permit requirements.